 Spaghetti Squash is the ultimate low-carb pasta substitute.
 It is easy to make, tasty and healthy.
 With a just a few simple ingredients, you’ll have a meatless meal on the table in no time.

 “Pasta” without the carbs?
 Wait….What?!
-If you’ve had a weekend of heavy, meaty, meals and want to start the week off lighter, Spaghetti Squash with Tomatoes and Garlic is the best go to recipe!
-This mild flavored noodle-like squash gets its name from the long strands tangled inside that separate once cooked.
+If you’ve had a weekend of heavy, meaty, meals and want to start the week off a little bit lighter, Spaghetti Squash with Tomatoes and Garlic is the best go to recipe!
+We’re fortunate to have Manassero Farms nearby where we can grab the freshly picked spaghetti squash from their little on site market.
+We know we can find this mild flavored noodle-like squash there!
+Talk about “Farm to Table”!

 No worries if you don’t have a farm stand in your neighborhood, your local grocery store’s produce department should have just what you need.